By Last Updated: June 11th, 2026

 The NFDA’s 2024 Consumer Preferences Survey⁴ found that 44.5% of people who choose cremation prefer to have their ashes scattered.
 It is now the leading final disposition choice among cremation families.

 Private studies back this up.
-In a 2021 study by the Foresight Companies⁵, about half of respondents said they planned to scatter the ashes, either immediately or after keeping them at home for a period.
+In a 2021 study by the Foresight Companies⁵, about half of respondents said they planned to scatter the ashes immediately or after keeping them at home for a period.

 Why the rise?
 Because scattering is more than a practical step—it’s a personal ritual.
-Whether on a mountaintop, at the beach, or in a quiet backyard garden, scattering ceremonies offer a chance to reflect, share stories, and celebrate life in a setting that feels meaningful.
+Whether on a mountaintop, at the beach, or in a quiet backyard garden, scattering ceremonies offer a chance to reflect, share stories, and celebrate life in a meaningful setting.

 Read about traditional funerals and burials and cremation-focused services in Los Angeles.